On the Complexity of Hazard-Free Formulas: Introduction

 \begin{definition}[The monotone gap] Let $\booleanf{f}{n}$ be a Boolean function.
 The \emph{monotone gap of $f$} is defined as:

 \end{definition}

 For example, the monotone gap of $\xor_n$ is $\Omega(n)$.
-In an attempt to understand the power of the hazard-derivative method (or its weaknesses), we need to determine by how much a function breaks the monotone barrier. \begin{question} Let $\booleanf{f}{n}$ be a Boolean function.
+As another example, in \Cref{subsec:andreev}, we prove that the monotone gap of Andreev's function \cite{And87} is $\Omega\left(\frac{n^2}{\log n}\right)$.
+In an attempt to understand the power of the hazard-derivative method (or its weaknesses), we wish to answer the following: \begin{question} Let $\booleanf{f}{n}$ be a Boolean function.
 How large can $\monogap(f)$ be?
 What is $\monogap(f)$ for a typical Boolean function? \end{question}